Data Driven Threading Design

 Workflow For Effective Design

-Intel Advisor XE 2013’s workflow panel guides you through the steps to successfully add effective threading to your application.
+Intel Advisor XE's workflow panel guides you through the steps to successfully add effective threading to your application.
 Implementation is delayed until step 5.
 This lets you use the active code base and continue to release product updates during the design phase (steps 1-4).

 1. Survey – Search for Parallel Sites

-Start by measuring you app to see where it will benefit from parallelism.
-There is no point in expending effort unless it will pay off with better performance.
+Start by measuring your app to see where it will benefit from parallelism.

 2. Annotate Your Source